kshitizgupta/InterviewPreparation/articles/cassandra.md

 # How to model data in Cassandra?
-De-normalization and duplication of data is the accepted approach in Cassandra
+De-normalization and duplication of data is the accepted approach in Cassandra Queries drive data model design in Cassandra.
+If you're familiar with data modeling for relational databases, you're probably used to thinking first about the entities and then about their relationships.
+When we design data models in Cassandra, we don't start with entities.
+We start with the queries we want to run.
+Cassandra is optimized for fast writes and fast reads over very large volumes of data.
+To achieve these levels of performance, Cassandra does things differently than relational databases.
+Two big differences you'll notice right away are there are no joins and there's a lot of duplication of data.
+Joins can be time and resource-consuming operations.
+Cassandra avoids those by duplicating data in rows of a table.
+This goes against the best practices for relational data modeling.
+That's okay.
+Relational data modeling rules were designed to reduce the chance of introducing data anomalies, like reporting an outdated address for a customer.
+When working with Cassandra, we trade higher performance with big data for using extra storage space and risking some data anomalies.
+You might wonder, wouldn't we want to reduce the amount of storage we use when working with big data?
+After all, duplicating data at large scales can lead to very large databases.
+This is true.
+We don't want to waste space, but more importantly, we want to be able to respond to queries quickly.
+Cassandra is a good choice for a database when your top priority is being able to write and read data quickly.
+Now, this does not mean we waste space with Cassandra.
+We should use data types that are sufficient for what we need, but not more.
+If you're storing a large number of data points that could be stored in a tinyint, which uses one byte, don't use a bigint, which uses eight bytes.
+Cassandra also is flexible enough to allow some useful optimizations.
+For example, instead of storing an entire row each time a new set of server metrics come in, we can store those metrics in a new column in an existing row.

 #### Normalization
 Dividing larger table into smaller ones or breaking into smaller tables to reduce duplicity of data is called normalization.